sBuiltaJr/imageGenSD/README.md

 `/generate {prompt} {negative_prompt} {height} {width} {steps} {seed} {cfg_scale} {sampler}`

-Generate provides a user-supplied job to the webui back-end.
-All aarameters are optional and defaults are provided.
+Provides a user-supplied job to the webui back-end.
+All parameters are optional and defaults are provided.
 All inputs are limited to reasonable values (or the constraints of Discord/Stable Diffusion).